enric1994/emoji_trends/README.md

 The processed data is composed by 2405 values with the daily usage of each emoji over the years.
 To smoothly represent the data in the browser the [Largest-Triangle-Three-Buckets (LTTB) downsampling algorithm](https://github.com/devoxi/lttb-py) is applied to get 50 data points.
 The downsampled data keep the maximums/minimums while the data spacing is reasonable.

 ### Chart.js
-(Chart.js)[https://www.chartjs.org/] is a Javascript library to create highly customizable interactive graphs .
+In order to visualize the data, [Chart.js](https://www.chartjs.org/) has been used, it is a Javascript library to create highly customizable interactive graphs on the browser.

 ### Plugins